f5vmr/svxlink_raspberry/README.md

 Click <b>Register</b> at the top, completing the information.
 This information is held only to enable you to complete the next stage.
 Log in with the information you have just supplied, and click on <b font=color blue>Generate node_info.json</f></b>.
 Once complete, save the resulting file in your computer.</b>
 Open the terminal of the Raspberry Pi, and type <b>cd /etc/svxlink</b> followed by return.
 Then type <b>sudo nano node_info.json</b> and edit the information with the content of the file you have just saved on your PC.
 You can open the file with a text editor or notepad.
 When the editing is complete type <b>cntrl-o</b> and return at the keyboard for the terminal followed by <b>cntrl-x</b>.
-The next stage is to check and edit where necessary the <b>svxlink.conf</b> file. type <b>sudo nano svxlink.conf</b> followed by return.
+The next stage is to check and edit where necessary the <b>svxlink.conf</b> file.
+Type <b>sudo nano svxlink.conf</b> followed by return.
 Check the content and complete your location information near the bottom of the file. type <b>cntrl-o</b> and return then <b>cntrl-x</b> when finished to save your changes.
 To modify the Echolink information type <b>sudo nano svxlink.d/ModuleEchoLink.conf</b> and return.
 Make your changes to your EchoLink access here. then save the file as you did above with <b>svxlink.conf</b>.
 If you have not yet enabled svxlink in the <b>svxlink.conf</b> to may need to do this now, and remove the <b>#</b> comment header from the relevant lines.
 To incorporated the changes you will need to type <b>sudo systemctl restart svxlink.service</b> and return.